Spreadex - Best Overall Platform for Trading Indices

 What Does It Actually Cost to Trade Indices in the UK?

-The main costs of trading indices in the UK are the spread, overnight financing charges and — on non-GBP indices — currency conversion fees.
-Most competing pages list the spread and move on.
-The reality is that overnight financing is the hidden cost that makes index trading expensive for anyone holding beyond intraday.
+The main costs of trading indices in the UK are the spread, overnight financing and - on non-GBP indices - currency conversion.
+Most pages quote the spread and stop there, but in my testing it was overnight financing that really added up once I held positions beyond intraday.

-Across all eight platforms, overnight financing on a £10/point FTSE 100 position averaged £3–£4 per night.
-That doesn't sound significant until you scale it: hold that position for 20 trading days and financing alone adds approximately £60–£70, regardless of which broker you're using.
-That's six to seven times the opening spread cost — and it's the figure most brokers don't emphasise in their marketing.
+Across all eight platforms, financing on a £10/point FTSE 100 position averaged £3–£4 a night.
+Hold for 20 trading days and that alone adds roughly £60–£70 whatever broker you use - six to seven times the opening spread, and the figure brokers rarely highlight.

 *Based on a £10/point FTSE 100 trade.
 Overnight financing rates vary and are subject to change.
 Spread betting costs assume no commission.
+Spreadex uses fixed spreads; overnight financing at benchmark + 2.5%.
 Pepperstone Razor includes £2.25/side commission.

 Chart comparing total holding costs of cash and forward index contracts over 20 days